Stuycs-K/final-project-3-jianz-wangi/WORKLOG.md

 ### 5/18/23

-Worked on the presentation- the introduction and some formatting
+Started working on the presentation- the introduction and some formatting

 ### 5/19/23